Avoid toxic chemicals and go green for a healthy pregnancy!

 When you’re expecting, everything from the ingredients in your food to the air you breathe eventually makes its way to your baby.
-Once you’ve let that reality sink in, it’s never too late – or impossible – to make some eco-conscious decisions for the health of you, your baby, and your baby’s environment.
-Get good with Mother Nature by incorporating some of these green habits into your pregnancy and beyond.
+Once you’ve let that reality sink in, it’s never too late (or impossible) to make some eco-conscious decisions for your own health and that of your baby and the environment.
+Get closer to Mother Nature by incorporating some of these green habits into your pregnancy and beyond.

 Since you’ll be drinking for two, staying hydrated is key.
-Using a purification system like Brita or PUR assures you’ll get a steady stream of clean water by eliminating the harmful contaminants in your drinking supply.
-Click here for a comprehensive report on Hong Kong’s drinking water quality.
+Using a purification system like Brita, Life Solutions or PUR assures you’ll get a steady stream of clean water by eliminating the harmful contaminants in your drinking supply.
+Check out the Hong Kong Government’s Water Supplies Department for a comprehensive report on Hong Kong’s drinking water quality.

 When shopping, select organic options for foods like potatoes, apples, milk and beef, which have a higher nutrition profile (and much lower chemical traces) than their conventional counterparts.